mis à jour

 Echange culturel et opportunités d'apprendre

-This is a great opportunity to get a real feel for:
+This is a great chance to get a real feel for:

-・How to find and renovate an akiya (vacant house)
+・What it’s actually like to find, manage, and renovate an akiya (vacant house) in Japan

-・Teamwork, project planning, and building something from the ground up
+・Teamwork, planning, and building a project from the ground up

-・Everyday language tips, travel advice, and what it’s really like living in Japan – from a Tokyo local’s perspective
+・Practical Japanese language tips, local etiquette, and day-to-day life in Japan — from a Tokyo local’s perspective

-If you’re thinking about living or working in Japan longer-term, I’m more than happy to share what I’ve learned and help you along the way.
+If you’re considering living or working in Japan longer-term, I’m happy to share what I’ve learned and point you in the right direction.

 • L’hôte offre un salaire correspondant au salaire minimum